ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # About the Browser Tool

 ## Security
 This is a locally hosted browser app, so it is safe from common web-based attacks.
 Security during Elastic querying is provided by access through a VPN and required credentials.
 Once the data is in the Flask app, web_app/app.py protects honeypot data from HTTP verb tampering by rejecting unsafe HTTP methods.
-The Dockerfile creates a non-root user in the Alpine Linux shell, so sudo commands cannot be run.

 Due to the lack of functions (no outward querying, use of APIs, forward facing authentication, file upload), most common web-exploits cannot be performed.
 This app has been through a team-led security review, but will require aditional reviews to be compliant depending on where the system is deployed.
 Please contact a member of the team if a security vulnerability is found.

+The base image for the Docker container python:3.14.0rc1-alpine3.22 has no reported CVE's according to Dockerhub as of 07/31.
+Additionally, elevated privileges are not available in the runtime container because the container runs as a non-root user (appuser), and Alpine Linux does not support sudo by default.

 ## Data Pipeline
 T-Pot stores a log of data for a predetermined amount of time in Elastic.
 Several honeypots use Suricata and p0f for network analysis and threat detection, and these tools inadvertently show up as honeypot names in the "type" column.